appflower/appflower-docs/getstarted/intro.md

 # What is AppFlower
-AppFlower is a rapid application builder designed to easily create enterprise-ready solutions, without needing to know common programming languages, or have a expertise in information technologies.
-AppFlower aims to make software development available for everyone, while maintaining full flexibility for advanced developers.

-AppFlower is suited to create data-driven applications like Office Collaboration, ERP, CRM, Logistic Data Administration, e-Governance projects, ticket & support system, Appliance Management Interfaces and the like.
+AppFlower is a rapid application builder designed to easily create enterprise-ready solutions.
+AppFlower is suited to create data-driven applications like Office Collaboration, ERP, CRM, Logistic, e-Governance projects, Project- and Appliance- Management Interfaces and the like.

+AppFlower is an open source application builder for use in building web-based applications, also known as a Visual RAD-tool.
+AppFlower provides a visual designer (Studio) to develop applications without prior knowledge of programming, using drag and drop and no coding.
+Advanced users can create more complex applications.

+AppFlower is based the Model-View-Controller development framework Symfony, and the JavaScript library ExtJS.

+You should be able to get-started and produce working apps within a few minutes with AppFlower.

 ## Features
  * Enterprise-level application builder